finagle/finch/docs/mdoc/index.md

 ### Look and Feel

-The following example creates an HTTP server (powered by Finagle) that serves the only endpoint `POST /time`.
-This endpoint takes a `Locale` instance represented as JSON in request _body_ and returns a current `Time` for this locale.
+The following example creates an HTTP server (powered by Finagle) that serves two endpoints `POST /greet` and `GET /greet`. `POST` endpoint takes a `Person` instance represented as JSON in request _body_ and saves it in memory.
+Next `GET /greet` request would greet that person.

 build.sbt: